 This cookie really hits the heart strings and is so full of tradition on my paternal side of the family.
 I had to channel my inner Della Ring (paternal grandmother) when I made these.

 The cookbook that my dad gave to me was my grandmothers and it is very worn and old, but when he asked me to attempt these cookies I gladly obliged.
-He had these cookies every single christmas and when I finally made them he was so incredibly happy.
+He had these cookies every single Christmas and when I finally made them he was so incredibly happy.
 He gave me the stamp of approval and needless to say I will be making these every year now.
-Thank you little baby tiny jesus that I didn’t royally screw up!!!

 How to make the angel wing pastry cookies

-Ok, Ok back to the cookie and how to make it.
-Its rather simple and has few ingredients.
-In a large mixing bowl, you add your egg, egg yolks and salt.
+First, in a large mixing bowl, add your egg, egg yolks and salt.
 Beat well.
-You then add in your confectioner’s sugar and vanilla and combine well.
-Lastly, you fold in your sifted flour (dough will be tacky)
+Then ,add in confectioner's sugar and vanilla and combine well.
+Fold in your sifted flour (dough will be tacky).

-Transfer to a well floured board and knead well until dough blisters.
+Second, transfer to a well floured board and knead well until dough blisters.
 Roll very thin (dough will be about 12 in across).
 Cut into 4 inch strips and slit each strip in the center.
-You then pull other end through the slit.
+Next, pull other end through the slit.
 This will give the appearance of the angel wing.

-Use a deep walled pan to fry strips.
-I used canola oil, but you can also use old fashioned lard or safflower oil.
-Use candy thermometer and attach it to the side of the pan.
-Make sure the actual thermometer tip is not touching bottom of the pan as temp won’t read correctly.
+Third, use a deep walled pan to fry strips.
+Heat up canola oil and use candy thermometer on the side of the pan.
+Make sure the actual thermometer tip is not touching bottom of the pan as temp won't read correctly.
 The temp of oil should be between 350-360 degrees.

-Drop strips in the oil and they should be a light golden brown in color (2 minutes).
+Lastly, drop strips in the oil and they should be a light golden brown in color (2 minutes).
 Remove and place on a paper towel to absorb the grease.
-Once slightly cooled cover strips in powdered sugar.
-I also placed strips in a ziplock bad and put powdered sugar in and coated them this way.
+Add strips to plastic bag and coat in confectioner's sugar.

 Serve and Enjoy!